-Suicide is the biggest killer of men under 45.
-In England and Wales alone 12 men die by suicide every day, that’s one man every two hours.
+Challenging the biggest killer of men under 45 (in England and Wales alone 12 men die by suicide every day, that’s one man every two hours), Andy’s Man Club has only grown over the years, giving men a safe, judgement-free place to finally talk and turn things around.

-Andy’s Man Club was started back in July 2016 in Halifax by Luke Ambler after his brother-in-law, Andy Roberts, killed himself at the age of 23.
+Starting back in July 2016 in Halifax by Luke Ambler, Andy’s Man Club was founded after his brother-in-law, Andy Roberts, killed himself at the age of 23.

 “Luke saw the devastating effect Andy’s death had on his family and wanted to give men a platform to talk and share before things spiral out of control.